CODAIT/spark-bench/readme.md

 `sbt dist` and then change into that generated folder.

 ### Setting Environment Variables
+There are two ways to set the Spark home and master variables necessary to run the examples.

+#### Option 1: Setting Bash Environment Variables
 Inside the `bin` folder is a file called `spark-bench-env.sh`.
 In this folder are two environment variables that you will be required to set.
 The first is `SPARK_HOME` which is simply the full path to the top level of your Spark installation on your laptop or cluster.
 The second is SPARK_MASTER_HOST which is the same as what you